 Photo: Nick Saltmarsh/Flickr

 If someone tells you you’ve confused Saint Anthony with a pig, it means you’ve made a big mistake – pigs can’t be saints, silly.

 As for where the expression originates from, several legends say that the saint worked as a swineherder, so maybe people kept mixing him up with his herd.

 If someone’s not all that bright, you can call them an “oca giuliva”.
 If they’re a real merry goose, they might not even realize you’ve just insulted them.

 Correre dietro alle farfalle | To run behind the butterflies

-Running around among a cloud of butterflies might sound like a fairly idyllic scene, but if someone tells you that’s what you’re doing, it’s just a fancy way of saying you’re wasting time or chasing after an unachievable goal.
+Running around among a cloud of butterflies might sound like an idyllic scene, but if someone tells you that’s what you’re doing, it’s just a fancy way of saying you’re wasting time or chasing after an unachievable goal.

 Salvare capra e cavoli | To save goat and cabbage